-Time for some delectable air-fryer tortellini!
-Crispy on the outside and cheesy on the inside, these little pockets of joy are a welcome addition to our snacking rounds.
-We’re talking about a quick, no-fuss dish that satisfies without the hassle of boiling water.
+Time for some tasty air-fryer tortellini!
+Crispy on the outside and cheesy on the inside, these little pockets of joy-tortellini is a ring-shaped stuffed pasta originating in Emilia-Romagna, Italy-are a welcome addition to our snacking rounds.

-We’ve whipped these up during movie nights and shared them at parties.
+We've whipped these up during movie nights and shared them at parties.
 Trust us, they vanished faster than our last slice of pizza!
-These tortellini are easy to jazz up with whatever dips you have on hand, making them a crowd-pleaser.

 So, let's get ready to toss some tortellini in the air fryer.
 We'll have a fun and tasty dish on our hands in no time!